Practical ideas to apply when choosing winter fashions, how to ensure that your winter style doesn't leave you cold.

 Outer layer, coats and jackets - there are an awful lot of very good looking stylish winter coats that are practically pretty useless at keeping you warm.
 It's not just about the material, design matters too.

-Pants - Warmer than a dress or skirt, again tight fitting isn't good, a little loose is always going to be better for retaining the warmth.
-Thicker material is better (obviously) wool or wool mix is warmer and cotton is generally a bad choice other than moleskin - which is standard Antarctic issue and has a very pleasingly soft texture.
+Pants - Warmer than a dress or skirt, tight fitting isn't good, a little loose is always going to be better for retaining the warmth and not constricting circulation.
+Heavier material is better (obviously) wool or wool mix is warmer and cotton is generally a bad choice other than moleskin - which is standard Antarctic issue and has a very pleasingly soft texture.

 Wool pants - Women's Men's Moleskin - Women's Men's

-Hats - A surprisingly large amount of heat is lost through your head.
+Hats - A surprising amount of heat is lost through your head.
 To stay warm in seriously cold conditions you need to insulate your head.
-Any hat is better than no hat, natural materials like wool and fur work really well and because hats can be a relatively cheap but highly visible part of what you're wearing they can be used to compliment coats and various outfits performing style and practical functions admirably.
+Any hat is better than no hat, natural materials like wool and fur work really well and because hats can be a relatively cheap they are great for accessorizing your outfit, performing style and practical functions admirably.
 If you have hairstyle issues that affect hat wearing, headbands or ear muffs may work for you though not as effectively as a hat.

 Hats - Women's Men's

-Scarves - Everything that applies to hats also applies to scarves.
-They do need to be worn in a particular way to get the most benefit from them.
+Scarves - Another item that is light and relatively inexpensive for accessorizing as well as keeping warm.
+They need to be worn in a particular way to get the most benefit from them.
 They aren't just to keep your neck warm, they should be positioned so that they act as a baffle to prevent air movement from inside your outer layer, stopping warm air from pumping out and being replaced with cold outside air going in, your own personal draught excluder.
 They should be placed under the outer layer for best effect, not over the top.
 Cotton is the worst material for insulation purposes, a loose cotton scarf on the outside of your coat adds next to no warmth at all.

 Scarves - Women's Men's